jpcre2/jpcre2/doxy/doxydoc.md

 1. When compiling with GCC you must put the JPCRE2 library before the PCRE2 library because JPCRE2 depends on PCRE2.
 2. Building 8-bit jpcre2 requires 8-bit pcre2 and so on.
 Building all at once requires all of 8, 16 and 32 bit PCRE2 libraries.
-3. To use the `PCRE2 POSIX` compatible library, add the `-lpcre2-posix` along with the others.